-Significant better speech recognition
+Significantly better speech recognition

 Although there are situations when a hearing aid is not enough to have good speech understanding.
 The latest microphone in the Roger family, Roger Table Mic aims to provide better speech understanding and intelligibility in meetings.
 Recent study shows significant improved speech recognition at 3 and 4.5 meters using Roger Table Mic.

-– hearing aid wearers plus Roger versus normal hearing listeners
+Speech understanding in noise – hearing aid wearers plus Roger versus normal hearing listeners

 A study by Professor Linda Thibodeau at the Callier Center for Communication Disorders, part of the University of Texas in Dallas, revealed that the usage of Roger systems in combination with hearing aids resulted in significant improvements in speech understanding in noise at 65 to 80 dB(A) noise levels over traditional and Dynamic FM technologies.

 Do you want to know more?